 When can you see these superblooms?

 Predicting a superbloom is nearly impossible and knowing the exact dates is really just thumb-sucking.
-Peak season usually occurs around the beginning of spring, but buds may start to pop up around mid-Febrary and last through June.
+Peak season usually occurs around the beginning of spring, but buds may start to pop up around mid-February and last through June.
 In some cases, blooms can begin prematurely as we’ve already seen with the winter blooms spotted at Anza Borrego desert.

 The reason this doesn’t happen every year is that it takes around a decade for all the right factors to line up.
 Sadly, climate change has also impacted the frequency of superblooms, bringing about extreme weather.
 Long-lasting droughts are followed by a year’s worth of rainfall that pours down in the space of a week, destroying the growing blooms-to-be or washing the seeds away completely.
-Flower tourism has also dwindled the chances of wildflower blooms as it plays a role in erosion and the delicate flowers are often trampled.
+Flower tourism has also diminished the chances of wildflower blooms as it plays a role in erosion and the delicate flowers are often trampled.

 Where are the best places to see the superbloom in 2023?

-The best places to see a superbloom or more often than not, in state parks.
-Joshua Tree, Death Valley, Mojave, Lake Elsinore, Anza Borrego and Antelope Valley are amongst the top places to see this stunning floral blanketing.
-You can also find our guide the best places to see wildflowers in and around L.A.
+The best places to see a superbloom are more often than not, in state parks.
+Joshua Tree, Death Valley, Mojave, Lake Elsinore, Anza Borrego and Antelope Valley are amongst the top places to see this stunning floral blanketing, but here are more top bloom spots across the state:

 How to see a superbloom responsibly